[因為發現如何在實驗室內研究記憶,而得到 2000年諾貝爾獎的

 the gene for a protein called RbAp48 had essentially retired: The

-gene's activity tailed off dramatically the older a brain got
+gene's activity tailed off dramatically the older a brain got.
+As a result,

 old brains had about half the RbAp48 of young brains, the scientists report